The Creel's air-fried Scapa Bay Prawns (aka langoustines) marinaded in mixed paprikas and garlic.

 Eating at the Creel

-I have turned The Creel into a bed&breakfast with the capability of very occasionally offering evening meals to guests (i.e., it is no longer a walk-in restaurant with an extensive menu but rather a place that sometimes serves good honest cuisine with an emphasis on local Orkney produce).
+I have turned The Creel into a bed&breakfast with the capability of very occasionally offering evening meals to guests (i.e., it is no longer a walk-in restaurant with an extensive menu but rather a place that on occasion serves good honest cuisine with an emphasis on local Orkney produce).
 I have also created a room called the Blue Lobster Bar where, once again on occasion and dependant on the availability of good lobsters, I serve those and other goodies accompanied by some seriously interesting wines.

 The two greatest influences on my cooking are Elizabeth David and Claudia Roden, from whom (apart from my mother and father) I learnt most of what little I know.
 I suppose that I was also given direction and taste formation through having spent most of my younger years in France and Morocco.